JoostPeters106/Codex/README.md

 # Codex Darts Tournament Manager

 This repository contains a simple web-based application for managing darts tournaments.
 Any number of players from four up to twelve can be entered.
 All players start in a single group (Group A) before entering a knockout bracket seeded by the group results.
+Tournament of 4-12 players are possible.

 ## Web Usage